-Of course, there are a ton of options you can choose and you can select one or multiple checkboxes to update just the data elements you need from the Item Master in the Items Module.
+Of course, you can choose from several options, and you can select one or multiple checkboxes to update just the data elements you need from the Item Master in the Items Module.
 Let’s quickly review your options.

 Manufacturer – this is the company who makes the product